Psychology Marriage Counseling: Is It The Right Choice For My Relationship?

 Methods of psychology marriage counseling

-When choosing to attend marriage counseling, there are several different methods a therapist may utilize to offer support and guidance.
+When choosing to attend marriage counseling, there are several methods a marriage and family therapist may utilize to offer support and guidance.
 Depending on the needs of you and your spouse, the issues you’re facing, and what your goals are, your therapist may employ one of the following techniques to help:

 The Gottman Method